A new study concludes that 7 percent of women feel pain during sex. Here are some of the causes and some possible solutions.

 Vulvodynia and dryness related to menopause can occur together.

-It’s also possible to experience vulvodynia while on hormone treatment, one study found.
-The same study found that the pain often lingered after sex for women of any age.
+It’s also possible to experience vulvodynia while on hormone treatment,

 About a third of partners are unaware of the pain.

 Women who experience pain during sex may become wary that any affectionate touch is an overture, and both members of the couple tend to find it harder to talk about sex.